Shingles Vaccine: Side Effects and More Information

-- The shingles vaccine, Shingrix, is a preventative measure against shingles, a painful skin condition caused by the reactivation of the varicella-zoster virus.
+• The shingles vaccine is a critical preventative measure against shingles, a painful condition caused by the reactivation of the varicella-zoster virus.

-- The Shingrix vaccine is administered in two doses and may cause side effects like redness around the injection site, headache, shivering, fever, stomach pain, and nausea.
+• Common side effects of the vaccine include redness around the injection site, headache, shivering, fever, stomach pain, and nausea.

 What Is the Shingles Vaccine?